Expand All Answers

 I am a new student living off-campus.
 Where do I go on Volunteer Day?

-Off-campus new students should arrive to Drake Stadium by 8:30 am in order to join the line for buses.
+Off-campus new students should arrive on campus in the morning on Volunteer Day in order to join the line for buses.
+New students will receive more detailed information, including arrival time, over the summer.
 All volunteers should wear closed-toe shoes and bring water and their Bruin IDs.
 Be sure to eat a full breakfast before arriving in order to be properly fueled for a day of service!